nationalarchives/tdr-metadata-validation/README.md

 # TDR Metadata Validation

-This validation library is used to validate closure & descriptive metadata as per the provided metadata criteria.
+This validation library is used to validate closure and descriptive metadata as per the provided metadata criteria.
 If the input values have any errors then it will return a list of error codes.
 You can use the error codes to render the client's specific error messages.

 ## How to use?